-We offer assessment and treatment for people of any age who have Anorexia Nervosa, Bulimia Nervosa, Binge Eating Disorder or mixed eating disorder symptoms (Other Specified Feeding or Eating Disorder).
-We do not currently offer treatment for Avoidant/Restrictive Food Intake Disorder.
+We offer assessment and treatment for people of any age who have anorexia nervosa, bulimia nervosa, binge eating disorder or mixed eating disorder symptoms (other specified feeding or eating disorder).

 Referrals